Medical Laboratory Sciences—msmls

 Additional requirements for international students

-- English proficiency: Students whose language of instruction is not English must demonstrate English proficiency by submitting a minimum TOEFL or MELAB score of 80.
+- English proficiency: Students whose language of instruction is not English must demonstrate English proficiency by meeting the minimum scores.

 - Transcripts: Students must submit transcripts through the credential evaluation agency WES—World Education Services.
 You must request the WES International Credential Advantage Package (WES ICAP) which includes verified copies of official transcripts.